 Check out these three great marjoram-infused dishes.

-Mint is the alpha herb: strong, resilient, and easy to grow in just about any space.
+Mint is the alpha herb: strong, resilient, quick, and easy to grow in just about any space.
 As a result, it's also vigorously dominant, so consider planting it in pots to curtail unruly growth.
 For an instant whiff of cool, try gently rubbing the leaves between your fingers.
 Mint's refreshing aroma is strongest when leaves are cut or bruised.

 Test Garden Tip: Watch for escapees into the garden if you grow it in a pot; vigorous mint roots wherever a stem touches the soil.